fomightez/oc_forward_model_binder_test/README.md

 This will create the necessary python environment, load it and launch jupyter notebook.

 If you prefer to use the Anaconda Navigator GUI, you can import the environment by accessing the `Environment` tab on the left hand side of the Navigator home screen, and the use the `import` button to browse to the downloaded environment.yml file.
 This will create a new environment called 'oc_forward_model' in the drop down list.
-You should select this environment.
+You should select this environment. *Note: you may need to re-select this each time you open the Anaconda Navigator*

 3. **Running Jupyter Notebook and the code itself**